LLNL/magpie/README.md

 Supported Package Versions
 --------------------------

 The following packages have been tested for minimal support in Magpie.
-Versions not listed below may also work with Magpie.
+Versions not listed below should work with Magpie if the configuration/setup of those versions is compatible with the versions listed below.

 * + - Requires patch against binary distro, no re-compilation needed
 * ^ - Requires patch against source, requires re-compilation